 Developer means an Eligible Producer selected for developing and operating wind onshore Facilities in accordance terms and conditions set forth in these Tender Documents and the Support Agreement.
 The term of “Developer” is used when referring to the development and operation of the Facility.

 Development of wind onshore Facility(ies) means the development, construction of new Facilities using wind onshore resources, and / or increase of capacity of existing wind onshore facilities.

+Effective Date means the date of execution of the PPA when only its generic provisions take effect, whereas the supply-related obligations shall become effective on the Commercial Operation Date, in accordance with the Applicable Laws and the PPA.

 Electricity Price means the price offered in the Financial Bid, which (i) shall serve as fixed price for the mandatory offtake of the electricity output from the Supported Capacity in the PPA, and (ii) shall serve as strike price enabling financial settlement of a sliding premium by reference to the difference between the strike price and the reference electricity market price in respect of output from the Supported Capacity in a Contract for Differences, in accordance with terms set forth in the Support Agreement.